ChronoConstant/Sourdough-Monitor/README.md

 Built on a Seeed XIAO ESP32-C3 running [ESPHome](https://esphome.io/), publishing over MQTT.
 Fair warning...
 I am dumb, Claude built most of this.
 So please take everything with a grain of LLM flavored salt.

+One small note about the enclosure.
+Obviously thats designed for a specific jar (Brod and Taylor) so it may or may not fit your project.
+Also I forgot to put a hole in it for a button.
+I drilled a hole for my button because I'm janky and didn't want to print it again.
+I'll update that eventually.

 <!-- Add a photo of your build here, e.g.:
 ![Sourdough Monitor](docs/images/prototype.jpg)
 -->